Kjadapi/NotisJS/README.md

 ## 👨‍💻 How to:
 *link the JS file with your HTML:*

-Download the Notis.min.js / Notis.js file above, you can use the CDN i provided too.
+Download the Notis.min.js / Notis.js files, you can use the CDN i provided too.
 Go to html and write `<script src="Notis.min.js"></script>`

 *Show message:*